karlstav/cava/CONTRIBUTING.md

 5. Pull request either gets approved or rejected.
 5. Github task is updated and everyone is notified.

+# Formatting

+Before opening a pull request, please run:

+`make format-check`

+If it fails, run:

+`make format`

+More details: see `FORMATTING.md`.

 # Coding conventions
 * 4 spaces for indents
 * curly braces on same line as if, while, for statements